PoisotLab/ms_mangal_synthesis/manuscript.md

 two ponds a few kilometers apart is not going to qualitatively change our understanding of food webs as a whole, the accumulation of data about different interactions in multiple environments will allow us to hunt for generalities, and identify rules that govern the assemblage of ecological networks.

+Third, we should focus on digitizing, or collecting, time series of network structure.
+Networks are known to vary over short [@Trojelsgaard2016EcoNet], long [@Burkle2013PlaInt], and very long [@Nenzen2014Imp850] periods of time, and having the ability to track changes of a network through time will provide important answers as to the suitability of a single, discrete sampling timepoint to serve as a reference state for the history of the entire network.
+This is of particular relevance as we now have both population time-series for various community assemblages [@Dornelas2018BioDat], and the quantitative tools to analyse time-series of complex interactions [@Ovaskainen2017HowAre].

-More importantly, by accumulating more data, we will increase the overlap between different databases (phylogeny, genetics, occurrences, functional traits), which will contribute to the unification of our knowledge of biodiversity, a task which is currently hampered by disconnection between data describing different aspects of community structure and composition [@Poisot2019EcoDat].
+In conclusion, by accumulating more data, we will increase the overlap between different databases (phylogeny, genetics, occurrences, functional traits), which will contribute to the unification of our knowledge of biodiversity, a task which is currently hampered by disconnectedness between data describing different aspects of community structure and composition [@Poisot2019EcoDat].
 The work of predicting species interactions would be streamlined by both (i) establishing and using a standardized database for species interactions with contextual metadata, and (ii) ensuring the compatibility of this database with other sources, through the use of established species identifiers.
 The `mangal` data specification (and database) solves both issues, and we are confident that through sustained data deposition, it will contribute to our ability to predict the structure of ecological networks.